miguel-sg-2/FastEddy_tutorial/tutorial.rst

 * Re-run the neutral case with :math:`z_0=0.3` m.
 Re-make all plots and discuss the differences between the control case.
 * Re-run the neutral case with the first order upwind advection scheme.
 Re-make all plots and discuss the differences between the control case.
 Why is the first order scheme a bad choice?
 * Re-run the stable case with a surface cooling rate of :math:`-0.5` K/h.
 Re-make all plots and discuss the differences between the control case.
+* Re-run the stable case using 4 GPUs instead of the control simulation's 8 GPUs.
+How much slower does the case run?

 EXTRA